 Don’t Let Student Loans Keep You from Ministry

 When we take out student loans, most of us have no idea how they’ll shape our lives.
-But with the right tools and determination, you can handle them responsibly and live a life of service for Him.
+But with the right tools and determination, you can handle them responsibly and live a life of service for God.

 “Don’t let the student loans … hold you back,” TEAM missionary Christina Mayer says.
 “If that’s what God wants you to do, you need to listen and obey and just follow in His footsteps.”